System Design Space

 medium

-Distributed correctness does not fail only on obvious outages.
-It also fails on retries, stale reads, and partially completed operations.
+Distributed correctness breaks not only during obvious outages, but also during retries, delayed data visibility, and partially completed operations.

-The chapter ties together consistency models, read-your-writes, idempotency keys, consumer deduplication, transactional outbox, and saga compensation into one design frame where the key question is which invariants can be relaxed and which ones must survive every retry and replay.
+This chapter ties together consistency models, read-your-writes behavior, idempotency keys, consumer-side duplicate suppression, reliable event publication, and Saga compensations into one design frame where the key question is which invariants may be relaxed and which must survive every repeat.

-For system design interviews, this is powerful because it lets you talk about correctness through actual safeguards instead of hiding behind the marketing phrase of exactly-once, which explains almost nothing about failure behavior.
+That framing is especially useful in system design interviews because it lets you explain correctness through concrete safeguards instead of hiding behind the slogan of exactly-once processing, which says very little about real failure behavior.

 Practical value of this chapter